 With rich forest resources, Thailand was among the main timber-producing countries.
-Continuous exploitation of natural forests before the creation of the Royal Department of Forestry (1896) made the teak that export earnings were second only to rice for many decades.
-Illegal logging, poor forest management, the expansion of agriculture, livestock and shifting cultivation, as well as a demand from the wood industries had led to a shortage and Thailand imported from neighboring countries (Myanmar, Cambodia, Lao, many illegally) to meet domestic demand, and from exporter became an importer.
+Continuous exploitation of natural forests before the creation of the Royal Department of Forestry (1896) made that export of the teak earnings was second only to rice for many decades.
+Illegal logging, poor forest management, the expansion of agriculture, livestock and shifting cultivation, as well as a demand ever-increasing wood industries, had led to a shortage and had to import from neighboring countries (Myanmar, Cambodia, Lao, many illegally) to meet domestic demand, and from exporter became an importer.

 It was following the devastating floods in the south that in 1989 the government banned all logging operations (except for the areas with land titles) and revoked all terrestrial concessions, then all timber supply had ceased.
 As a result of this decision, many sawmills have had to close down but it also affected the plywood and veneer industries, which could only rely mainly on imports.
 Since then, deforestation levels and the depletion of forest resources in Thailand have been relatively low.

 Teak is officially classified as a protected species.
 Currently, commercial harvesting of teak from natural forests or wherever they were grown is prohibited.
 It is necessary to ask for an authorization to the Royal Forest Department to cut and transport teak, otherwise, harvesting is illegal and Since 1991, only processed or veneered products have been allowed for export.
 But recently the law has been amended to allow the cultivation of precious trees on private property, which without permission may be cut down, exported or given as a guaranteed loan to the bank.
-In 1945 the forest recovered 60% of the territory, compared to only 32% today.
 This is one of the new measures and the authorities expect to reach 55% of the country’s surface area by 2037.
 It takes 5 to 7 years for a tree to reach a usable commercial size and at least 20 years for a good output.

 On the other hand, rubber plantations since the mid-1990s have been developing considerably in the country and over the period 2008-2017 produced 15 to 20 million tonnes (Thailand is the largest rubber-producer and exporter in the world).
 This wood shares several characteristics with natural teak wood, but its cost is lower.
 As a result, it is commonly used as a raw material in a number of industries, such as building materials, interior decoration, furniture, and spare parts.